ntno/mkdocs-terminal/documentation/docs/tile-grid/tile.md

 :   **Image Only Tile**: a short description of the image.
     **Link Only Tile**: the text to display for the hyperlink.
-    **Linked Image Tile**: the text which describes the purpose of the link.
+    **Linked Image Tile**: text which describes the hyperlink destination.
-    For more information on what to use as alternate text, see the [Alternate Text Resources](tile.md#alternate-text) below.
+    For more information see the [Alternate Text Resources](tile.md#alternate-text) below.

 `tooltip`